Online Marketplace Terms & Conditions (Marketplace Only)

 8.1.
 We will supply the Services to you until either the Services are completed or your subscription expires (if applicable), or until you, or we end the contract by written notice to you as described in clause 12.

 8.2.
 You shall pay the subscription fees to us for the subscription plan in accordance with this clause 8.
+The Fees due for the Service are specified in the PRICING AND SCHEDULE and incorporated by reference to these Terms.

 8.3.
 You shall provide valid, up-to-date and complete credit card details or approved purchase order information acceptable to us and any other relevant valid, up-to-date and complete contact and billing details.